 At one time there were more than 200 dairies in San Diego County.
 Now the Frank Konyn Dairy, sister company of San Pasqual Valley Soils, is one of only two.
 San Pasqual Valley Soils is a 13-acre composting facility on adjacent land that supports the dairy and composts its manure.
 San Pasqual Valley Soils also accepts yard trimmings, agricultural residues, straw, wood shavings, and wood chips for composting and mulch production.
 Each year, we help landscaping businesses divert 14,000 tons of greens waste from our local landfills.
+The Frank Konyn Dairy cows are not just recycling food products, they are upcycling them!
+See what Time USA had to say about this subject in their recent article, “Cows Are The Unlikely Heroes In The Fight Against Food Waste“.

 The dairy collects brewery grains to feed its herd of about 880 milking cows, as well as food scraps, fruits, fruit pulp, vegetables and discarded bakery materials.
 More than 1,000 tons a month of this material, most of which was being landfilled, is now feeding cows and supporting a local, family-owned business.